Towards the end of each semester, you can provide feedback on your courses and teaching by completing your course teaching surveys.

 Feedback provided through student evaluations should be constructive.
 Explain your perceptions of the course, teaching and tutoring strengths and weaknesses, with suggestions for improvements.
 We suggest you comment on aspects of course, teaching and tutoring quality, such as content, resources, assessments, teaching and learning strategies, or organisation.

-Comments should be professionally communicated – that is, avoid using expletives or urban slang.
-Please also avoid comments of a personal nature that are not relevant to course, teaching and tutoring quality.
+Comments should be professionally communicated.
+Avoid using expletives, slang or comments of a personal nature that are not relevant to course, teaching and tutoring quality.

 When completing evaluations, you're required to comply with the Student Integrity and Misconduct Policy, which outlines acceptable and inappropriate student behaviour.
 Offensive or inappropriate comments will be removed.